davwil/venus_kostal_plenticore/Readme.md

 ### Install plugin:

-Download all files from this repo and copy them to the new dir /data/venus_kostal_plenticore.
+Download all files from this repo and copy them to the new dir `/data/venus_kostal_plenticore`.
+If you download the code as .zip from github, make sure to remove the `-main` prefix.
 Create that dir if it does not jet exists.
-Venus OS does not come with git, so I recommend cloning/downloading this repo to your machine, then transfer all files e.g. using scp( `scp venus_kostal_pico/* root@venusip:/data/venus_kostal_pico/`)
+Venus OS does not come with git, so I recommend cloning/downloading this repo to your machine, then transfer all files e.g. using scp (`scp venus_kostal_plenticore/* root@venusip:/data/venus_kostal_plenticore/`)

 ### Configure plugin:

-1. configure kostal.ini: set kostal_name, the inverters ip, password and refresh interval
+1. configure `kostal.ini`: set kostal_name, the inverters ip, password and refresh interval

     ```
     [kostal_name]